Summary:

 South Point Casino is a popular poker haunt situated in Downtown Las Vegas.
 There are just 30 tables, but you can jump into one of four daily tournaments, plus an Omaha Eight-or-Better game every Thursday.
 In addition, South Point’s card room spreads a special $300,000 freeroll alongside a range of cash game promotions.

-At present, two new casinos are planned to open in Las Vegas in time for the 2023 Formula 1 Grand Prix.
+At present, two new casinos opened in Las Vegas in time for the 2023 Formula 1 Grand Prix.
 These two Nevada poker ventures are the Fontainebleau and MSG Sphere.

 Playing at top poker websites can make you eligible for a range of bonuses.
 Here are some of the most popular online poker promotions to claim if you live in Nevada: